brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-edwin-torres.md

       "Heaven Is All Goodbyes" was published by the City Lights Pocket Poets series, was shortlisted for the Griffin Poetry Prize and won a California Book Award and an American Book Award.
+  - person: urayoan-noel
+    event_bio: "Urayoán Noel is a Puerto Rican poet, performer, translator, and critic living in the Bronx.
+He has published seven books of poetry and the prize-winning study In Visible Movement: Nuyorican Poetry from the Sixties to Slam, and he has been a finalist for the National Translation Award and the Best Translated Book Award for his translations of Latin American poetry.
+Noel teaches at New York University and at Stetson University’s MFA of the Americas."
 date: 2020-11-04 13:00:00 -0500
 end_date: 2020-11-04 14:00:00 -0500
 series: 165